mokdevel/DarcMods/DarcMissions/README.md

 Some changes in the jsons.
 The safest way is to backup your current ones if you have made a lot changes.
 If not, just delete the old confs.

 Main features:
 * You can spawn missions as a GM.
-You can find the mission under Systems.
+You can find the mission under DarcMissions.
 * Static mission behaviour changed; these spawn immediately when server starts.
 * AI will start from their first assigned waypoint.
 * Improved floor finding for buildings